FrederikLL/JSP2/README.md

 ## Explain and demonstrate basic Geo-JSON, involving as a minimum, Points and Polygons

+$geometry: {
+    type: "Point",
+    coordinates: [lon,lat]
+}

+we use points for userlocation and polygons for "proximity". with that we check if user is within or not the proximity.

 ## (y) Explain and demonstrate ways to create Geo-JSON test data

 ## (y) Explain the typical order of longitude and latitude used by Server-Side API’s and Client-Side API’s

+x-y axis rule for remembering when working with the logic, other way around for map software

 ## Explain and demonstrate a REST API that implements geo-features, using a relevant geo-library and plain JavaScript

 ## Explain and demonstrate a REST API that implements geo-features, using Mongodb’s geospatial queries and indexes.

+We use geofeatures with indexes lastupdated and 2dsphere. the lastupdates is TTL which means it will delete itself after a given time(30seconds for us i believe).
+The 2dsphere index we use for geospatial queries as it supports geojson objects. see MOngodb atlas collections.

 ## This will come in period-3